blabla1337/skf-flask/skf/markdown/knowledge_base/12-knowledge_base--SSI_injections--.md

 -------

 **Description:**
-Webservers usually give developers the ability to add small pieces of dynamic code inside static HTML pages, without having to deal with full-fledged server-side or client-side languages.
+Web servers usually give developers the ability to add small pieces of dynamic code inside static HTML pages, without having to deal with full-fledged server-side or client-side languages.